Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version 1.5.0.
+   An attempt was made to prevent occurrence of the access violation exception.

    =============
    DOCUMENTATION